 Authors, and the founding president of Prosateurs.
 Visit his website at StephenBBagley.blogspot.com.

 Conni Eckstein, born and raised in Tulsa, Oklahoma, currently lives in Norman, Oklahoma.
 Conni earned a Bachelor of Science degree in Mechanical Engineering from the University of Oklahoma.
 She worked for over forty years in the engineering field.
 She retired from the Boeing Company, where she supported NASA and US Air Force programs.
 Conni served as Rotary International District Governor for District 5770 during the Rotary year 2022-2023.
 In addition to being a member of Rotary, hanging out with her four grandchildren, and traveling near and far, Conni volunteers for Tragedy Assistance Program for Survivors (TAPS), gives community talks on suicide prevention, performs and instructs improvisational comedy, performs stand-up comedy, and writes.
-Conni published an essay about her son’s Army service in Iraq in the
+Conni published an essay about her son’s Army service in Iraq in the Norman Transcript for their series, Courage Under Fire.
+She also published a short short story in the Otero College (Colorado) Chinook Publication.
+Her articles were published in Hodgepodge.
+Conni writes non-fiction primarily, and is in search of a publisher for Reclaiming October, a self-help book that shares lessons learned from her grief journey after the loss of her son, Damien, in 2013.
+Conni is a member of Oklahoma Writer’s Federation, Inc. and Prosateurs.

 Barbara Ehrentreu lives in Connecticut with her family.
 Her

-, If I Could Be Like Jennifer Taylor, won a
+first young adult novel, If I Could Be Like Jennifer Taylor, won a

 silver award from Reader’s Favorite.
 It is the first book of The Mill Valley